WELCOME TO LEVEDY

-In September 2021 Helen joined the Swiss Opera Studio programme based in Bern, where she will be studying with Christian Hilz.
-Helen is generously supported by the Alec Turner Music Scholarship (awarded by the General Charity of the City of Coventry), The Turner Exhibition Fund and the Soothern and Craner Charitable Foundation.
+Helen Daniels is a mezzo-soprano based in Cheltenham.
+In autumn 2021 she joined the Swiss Opera Studio programme in Bern where she had the opportunity to study with Christian Hilz.
+Helen was generously supported by the Alec Turner Music Scholarship, awarded by the General Charity of the City of Coventry

-Alongside her studies Helen is a professional ensemble singer and has performed with many highly-acclaimed groups including Classical Opera, Philharmonia Voices, The Hanover Band, City Bach Collective and Sansara.
+Helen is a highly experienced ensemble singer and has performed with many highly-acclaimed groups including Classical Opera, Philharmonia Voices, The Hanover Band and City Bach Collective.

 Laudine Dard, harp

 Laudine Dard, praised as a lively and engaging harpist, is much in demand internationally as a solo, chamber and orchestral musician.
 Passionate about chamber music, she plays frequently with several ensembles.
 Recent solo repertoire includes the Dances by Debussy and the Concerto for flute and harp by Mozart.

 Laudine has played with many orchestras such as the London City Philharmonic, the CBSO Youth Orchestra, the Swiss Youth Orchestra (SJSO) and the Orchestre Symphonique Genevois.
 She performs regularly in prestigious venues including the Wigmore Hall in London, the Victoria Hall in Geneva, the Tonhalle in Zürich and the Birmingham Symphony Hall.